AnyaMunkh/SQL-Tableau-BikeStoreSalesProject/README.md

 ##### ●	For this project,data from 8 different relational tables were extracted using Joins and CTE table.
 ##### ●	On the dashboard created with Tableau,patterns in regional sales trends customer preferences and product distribution were shown.

-Visit the project on Tableau public for more interactiveness. https://public.tableau.com/app/profile/anya5733/viz/BikeStoreDashboard_16840489477440/FinalDashboard
+Visit the project on my Tableau public account for more interactiveness. https://public.tableau.com/app/profile/anya5733/viz/BikeStoreDashboard_16840489477440/FinalDashboard